jonreid/Xcode-TCR/README.md

 Clone this repo.
 Then in Xcode, open Settings and go to the Behaviors tab.

 Under "Testing Succeeds" scroll down until you see a "Run" option.
 Select the `tcr-commit.sh` script.
+If you want it to also push, select `tcr-commit-and-push.sh` instead.

 ![Set behavior for Test Succeeds to tcr-commit.sh](images/succeeds.png)